MicrosoftDocs/win32/desktop-src/modernize-desktop-applications.md

 # Desktop guide to the modern platform

-* The modern platform is being made available as stand-alone building blocks that you can adopt in your desktop applications ala cart without having to completely rewrite applications in UWP.

-* Enhance existing investments in-place.
+The modern platform is being made available as stand-alone building blocks that you can adopt in your desktop applications ala cart without having to completely rewrite applications in UWP.
+Enhance existing investments in-place.
 No re-write required.
 No need to learn a whole new stack to modernize.

-* Choose which stack to invest in (modern front-ends, MSIX deployment + opt-into security level, UWP APIs etc.).

-* Add UWP XAML controls to

 ## MSIX packages

 MSIX is a new containerization package format that applies to all Windows applications including Win32, Windows Forms, WPF, and UWP.
-This new format inherits great features from UWP:

-* Robust installation and updating.

-* Managed security model with a flexible capability system.

-* Support for the Microsoft Store, enterprise management, and many custom distribution models.
+This new format inherits great features from UWP and provides robust installation and updating, managed security model with a flexible capability system, and support for the Microsoft Store, enterprise management, and many custom distribution models.

-* Use DAC or command-line.
-Visual Studio support coming.

-* If you've got apps without source code, use IT Pro tool.

 See [MSIX](https://review.docs.microsoft.com/en-us/windows/msix/landing-page-test?branch=master)